Step-by-step guide to 9 roulette strategies (for online casinos)

 The odds for hitting 26 black numbers in a row are 1:67,108,863.
 Does that mean the odds for the 27th number being red are better than the standard 18:37?
 Absolutely not.

-Every spin of the roulette wheel is a random event, unrelated to the previous outcomes.
+Unlike playing casino blackjack where you can count cards to determine the likelihood of getting winning hands, every spin of the roulette wheel is a random event, unrelated to the previous outcomes.
 The ball has no memory, conscience or shame; the previous spins or statistics don’t make a dent in the odds of an individual spin and neither do they lower the house edge.

 The unlucky bettors in Monte Carlo thought that a red number was bound to come up soon, and eventually it obliged.
 However, those who started betting and raising their stakes early on in the losing streaks for a red number painfully found out just how random the roulette wheel can be.